BrunodaSilvaLeite/Ignite-front-Feed/README.md

 ## 🧑‍💻 Project

-The project "ignite-front-feed-ts" 🧑 💻 is part of the [Ignite](https://app.rocketseat.com.br/ignite/react-js-2022) course offered by Rocketseat.
+The project "Ignite-front-Feed" 🧑 💻 is part of the [Ignite](https://app.rocketseat.com.br/ignite/react-js-2022) course offered by Rocketseat.
 This project is the first part of the course, where we learn various concepts in **React.js**.

 ## 🏃 How to Run